griffey13/PathFinding/README.md

 Future Improvements (TODO)
 ------------
-Extend the algoritm to handle multiple units moving simultaneously:
+Extend the algorithm to handle multiple units moving simultaneously:
-* Units may move towards a common target position or to individual distanct target positions.
+* Units may move towards a common target position or to individual distinct target positions.
 * At any given moment, each ground terrain position may be occupied by at most one unit.

 Basic Usage